gar1t/davina-guild-mockup/README.md

 To generate all imputers (according to `imputer-all` - see [guild.yml](guild.yml) for details), run:

-    $ guild run imputer-all
+    $ guild run all-imputers

 Press `Enter` to start the operation.

-Guild runs `imputer-simple` for each of the specified flag combinations defined in `imputer-all`.
+Guild runs `imputer` for each of the specified flag combinations defined in `all-imputers`.

 Review the generated runs: